REGISTRATION FOR THE 2020 STARTALK Program is open.

-Fauquier County Public Schools is proud to announce that our 2017 STARTALK Arabic and Turkish language will be offered this summer!
-Classes will begin on Monday, July 10, 2017 and end on Thursday, July 20, 2017.
+Fauquier County Public Schools is proud to announce that our 2020 STARTALK Arabic and Turkish language program will be offered this summer!
+Classes will begin on Monday, July 6, 2020 and end on Thursday, July 23, 2020.
 There are no Friday classes.
-Students who participate should plan to attend the entire two week program.
+Students who participate should plan to attend the entire three week program.

-The program will be built around the theme "My Journey."
-In addition to interactive language learning, the program will include a field trip, hands-on activities, and separate classes for new and returning participants.
+The program's theme is "Startalk: Environmental Explorers".
+In addition to interactive language learning, the program will include field trips and hands-on activities.
 The day will be built around language, culture, art, dance, food, and music activities.
-We are excited to continue our use of instructional technology in the program this year, including language experiences using the I-pad, I-pod, and Smart Board.
+We are excited to continue our use of instructional technology in the program this year to supplement language learning experiences.

 Languages Offered: Arabic and Turkish